-- (1) Within 12 months of the day on which this Act is passed, the Secretary of State must, for the purposes of promoting the wellbeing of children- - (a) direct the Chief Medical Officers of the United Kingdom ("the UK CMOs") to prepare and publish advice for parents and carers on the use of social media by children at different ages and developmental stages, and - (b) by regulations made by statutory instrument require all regulated user-to-user services to use highly-effective age assurance measures to prevent children under the age of 16 from becoming or being users. - (2) Any advice published under subsection (1)(a) must have regard to- - (a) the paper published on 7 February 2019 entitled "United Kingdom Chief Medical Officers' commentary on 'Screen-based activities and children and young people's mental health and psychosocial wellbeing: a systematic map of reviews", and

-(b) any scientific or other developments since the publication of that paper which appear to the UK CMOs to be relevant.

-(3) Any regulations under subsection (1)(b) must be treated as an enforceable requirement within the meaning of section 131 (and for the purposes of Part 7) of the Online Safety Act 2023.

-(4) A statutory instrument containing regulations under subsection (1)(b) may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament.

-(5) For the purposes of this section -
+- (1) Within 12 months of the day on which this Act is passed, the Secretary of State must, for the purposes of promoting the wellbeing of children- - (a) direct the Chief Medical Officers of the United Kingdom ("the UK CMOs") to prepare and publish advice for parents and carers on the use of social media by children at different ages and developmental stages, and - (b) by regulations made by statutory instrument require all regulated user-to-user services to use highly- effective age assurance measures to prevent children under the age of 16 from becoming or being users. - (2) Any advice published under subsection (1)(a) must have regard to- - (a) the paper published on 7 February 2019 entitled "United Kingdom Chief Medical Officers' commentary on 'Screen-based activities and children and young people's mental health and psychosocial wellbeing: a systematic map of reviews'", and - (b) any scientific or other developments since the publication of that paper which appear to the UK CMOs to be relevant. - (3) Any regulations under subsection (1)(b) must be treated as an enforceable requirement within the meaning of section 131 (and for the purposes of Part 7) of the Online Safety Act 2023. - (4) A statutory instrument containing regulations under subsection (1)(b) or subsection (5) may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament. - (5) For the purposes of this section-

-"the Chief Medical Officers of the United Kingdom" means the Chief Medical Officers for -
+"the Chief Medical Officers of the United Kingdom" means the Chief Medical Officers for-

-(a) England,
+- (a) England,

-(b) Wales,
+- (b) Wales,

-(c) Scotland, and
+- (c) Scotland, and

-(d) Northern Ireland;
+- (d) Northern Ireland;

-"regulated user-to-user services" is as defined in the Online Safety Act 2023."
+"regulated user-to-user services" shall have the meaning given to it in the Online Safety Act 2023, subject to any modification, addition or exclusion as the Secretary of State may specify in regulations made by statutory instrument under this subsection."